 10 Questions to Ask Before Selecting the Best Automation Testing Tool

-Ask the following questions whenever you are in a situation to select the automation tool for your organization:
+Ask the following questions whenever you are in a situation to select the automation tool for your organization.

 Why look for QTP/UFT and research on it when you cannot purchase the license?
 The QTP tool costs around $8000 (Approx.).
 If your organization can purchase the license and you are confirmed, then you should download the trial and make a pivot automation project on it to test its feature.
-Otherwise, you should not spend time researching on it.
-(I am talking about this scenario if you want to use QTP on a live project of the company.
-If you are downloading it just for learning purposes, then it is OK to download the trial.)

-Question #2: What is the actual Price of the tool?
+Question #2: What is the actual price of the tool?

 Let’s talk about the license first.

-a) Types of Licenses:
+a) Types of Licenses

-There are following types of licenses.
+There are the following types of licenses:

+For example, if a tester needs to develop and execute test cases on the same machine, then one development license is enough.
 But if he needs to develop on one machine and execute the test cases on three different virtual or physical machines, he needs to buy one “development” license and three runtime licenses.

-It is your company’s choice to go for a commercial tool and pay a cost or go for an open source tool.
+Open Source License: It is your company’s choice to go for a commercial tool and pay a cost or go for an open source tool.

-b) Support, Upgrade and Training Fee:
+b) Support, Upgrade and Training Fee

 Question #3: Does the tool support the Operating System/Browser or Device in which your application runs?